AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 - Registered:

-   - The CloudN device is registered to the Controller and ready for attachment to a transit gateway.
+   - The CloudN device is registered to the Aviatrix Controller and ready for attachment to a transit gateway.
 You can deregister the CloudN gateway if desired.
    - You can `reset the CloudN device to factory defaults <#workflow-on-reset-configuration>`_.
    - You can run diagnostics on a registered CloudN device.